din1881/NumPy-Course/README.md

 # NumPy-Course
-This is a training course for working with NumPy.
+This is a training crash course for working with NumPy.